grzegorz-kraszewski/libustring-m68k/README.md

 ## Compiler Support
 GCC at the moment.
 VBCC is planned as well.
 Of course these functions may be used in assembler programs by just including their source, or linking.
 ## Dependencies
-*libvstring* does not depend on any library other than system ones (*exec.library* at the moment).
+*libustring-m68k* does not depend on any library other than system ones (*exec.library* at the moment).
 It does not depend on the standard C library and may be used in programs compiled with *-nostdlib* option.